Bank Identification Numbers

 What Is a Bank Identification Number?

+First, lets answer: what is a BIN?
 Like most industries, the payments sector is littered with its own slate of undecipherable acronyms and confusing argot.
 The BIN is a perfect example.
 What is it?
 How does it differ from an IIN?
 And what do all those numbers mean, anyway?

 To start, let’s look at the full set of numbers on the front of a typical bank card.
 This numbering system applies to credit/charge cards, debit cards, prepaid cards, and certain electronic benefit cards.
 For the purposes of this article, we lump them all together under the blanket term “payment card.”